bregmy/Wishlist/README.md

 Submitted by: **Your Name Here**

-**Name of your app** is a wishlist app that helps the user keep track of what they want to buy.
+**WishList** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **15** hours spent in total